 From that time, I connected with one of the colleagues Denyse Mugabekazi, who is the founder of Grown To Help (GTH) and started the journey since then, together with other members.

-The GTH's mission is to transform the lives of children from vulnerable families, and help their parents to develop Self - reliance
+We aim to transform the lives of children from vulnerable families, and help their parents to develop Self - reliance

 inclusiveness - Integrity